AhnafNabil/E-commerce-Microservices/README.md

 }
 ```

-**So far, the user service is mostly complete**, including:

-* ✅ **User registration & login**
-* ✅ **Token-based authentication**
-* ✅ **Fetching user profile**
-* ✅ **Updating profile info**
-* ✅ **Adding user address(es)**

-These cover the **core user-related features**.
-Now you can move forward to **Product Service**.

-# Product_Service:

 ## 3. Creating Products with Automatic Inventory
-First of all, only when the user's role is admin, they will be allowed to perform actions related to the product service.

-Now, as a example we'll create three different products.
+Now, we'll create three different products.
 Because of our integration, inventory records will be automatically created for each product.
-Here,

-Integration: The system is connected so that when a product is created, the inventory is automatically set up.

-Inventory record: A stock entry is created to track how many items are available for that product.

 ### Step 3.1: Create Product 1 - Smartphone